Strengthening Security Systems in Times of Rupture - What's on the Horizon?

 1230-1250 | Opening and Welcome

-Four complementary perspectives will examine the rapidly evolving geopolitical environment and its implications for global and regional stability.
-The discussion will focus on identifying and prioritising global risks and threats shaping the contemporary international security order, with a view to informing which security mechanisms will be most relevant and effective for the future.
+This panel examines the rapidly evolving geopolitical environment and its implications for global and regional stability from four complementary perspectives.
+The discussion will focus on identifying and prioritising global risks and threats shaping the contemporary international security order, which can inform what types of security mechanisms will be of particular importance and relevance for the future.

 1400-1430 | Refreshment Break